110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Starting format Film length Usable width Yield

-35mm cartridge (135, 36 exposures) ~165 cm 1× 16mm strip (between perforations) 2 reloads of ~82.5 cm each
+35mm cartridge (135, 36 exposures) ~165 cm 1× 16mm strip (between the perforations) 2 refills of ~82.5 cm each

-120 roll film ~83 cm (film only) 3× 16mm strips (no perforation) 3 reloads of ~83 cm each
+120 roll film ~83 cm (film only) 3× 16mm strips (no perforation) 3 refills of ~83 cm each

-Example calculation: A 120 roll film (~€7) yields 3 reloads.
-That’s €2.33 per 110 roll instead of €12–18 with Lomography.
-A 35mm film (~€7) yields 2 reloads = €3.50 per roll.
+Example calculation: A 120 roll film (~€7) yields 3 refills.
+That’s €2.33 per 110 roll instead of €12–18 at Lomography.
+A 35mm film (~€7) yields 2 refills = €3.50 per roll.

 Our film recommendations for self-cutting